rizinorg/book/src/analysis/symbols.md

 [0x000051c0]> id?
 |Usage: id Debug information
 | Output mode:
-| '*'              Output in radare commands
+| '*'              Output in rizin commands
 | id               Source lines
 | idp [file.pdb]   Load pdb file information
 | idpi [file.pdb]  Show pdb file information
 | idpd             Download pdb file on remote server
 ```

-Where `idpi` is basically the same as `rabin2 -P`.
+Where `idpi` is basically the same as `rz-bin -P`.
 Note that `idp` can be also used not only in the static analysis mode, but also
 in the debugging mode, even if connected via WinDbg.

 For simplifying the loading PDBs, especially for the processes with many linked DLLs,
-radare2 can autoload all required PDBs automatically - you need just set the
+rizin can autoload all required PDBs automatically - you need just set the
 `e pdb.autoload=true` option.
 Then if you load some file in debugging mode
-in Windows, using `r2 -d file.exe` or `r2 -d 2345` (attach to pid 2345), all
+in Windows, using `rizin -d file.exe` or `rizin -d 2345` (attach to pid 2345), all
 related PDB files will be loaded automatically.

 DWARF information loading, on the other hand, is completely automated.
 You don't
 need to run any commands/change any options:

 ```
-r2 `which rabin2`
+rizin `which rz-bin`
-[0x00002437 8% 300 /usr/local/bin/rabin2]> pd $r
+[0x00002437 8% 300 /usr/local/bin/rz-bin]> pd $r
 0x00002437  jne 0x2468                  ;[1]
 0x00002439  cmp qword reloc.__cxa_finalize_224, 0
 0x00002441  push rbp